Mkthinkings/chart-js/README.md

 Requirement:

-Text editor like sublime,visual studio code etc.(anyone of ypur choice)
+->Text editor like sublime,visual studio code etc.(anyone of ypur choice)

-web browser like chrome
+->web browser like chrome

-XAMPP or MAMP(PHP development enviorment on your localhost)
+->XAMPP or MAMP(PHP development enviorment on your localhost)

-MySQL
+->MySQL

-ChartJS
+->ChartJS

-jQuery
+->jQuery